ytoyama/ttic-report/notes.md

 named Kaggle.
 It is famous among ML and data science researchers and students and holds some public competitions of ML and data analytics.
+We had 4 competitions of multivariate logistic regression of MNIST hand-written digit classifiaction, linear and non-linear SVM of sentiment analysis, Gaussian mixture model, and Multi Layer Perceptron.

 ### Research